Theory of Multiple Scattering Enhanced Single Particle Plasmonic Sensing

 High sensitivity and label-free optical measurements play a critical role in applications including clinical diagnostics, environmental monitoring and detection of single nanoparticles \cite{Fan2008,Zhu2014Light-ScatteringNanoparticles}.
-Detection strategies employing light scattered from analyte particles, such as dynamic light scattering and interferometric scattering microscopy, have proven highly successful \cite{Stetefeld2016DynamicSciences,Taylor2019InterferometricScattering,Yang2018InterferometricExosomes,Zhang2020PlasmonicKinetics}, however, their performance can significantly degrade in the presence of additional secondary or multiple scattering from the local environment \cite{Badon2017MultipleMicroscopy,Yoon2020DeepMedia,Bar-Ziv1997LocalizedNanoscale}.
+Detection strategies employing light scattered from analyte particles, such as dynamic light scattering and interferometric scattering microscopy, have proven highly successful \cite{Stetefeld2016DynamicSciences,Taylor2019InterferometricScattering,Yang2018InterferometricExosomes,Zhang2020PlasmonicKinetics} {with detection of discrete binding events of biomolecules such as proteins \cite{Ferreira2009prt,Liu2009prt}, virions \cite{LeeNov2019}, DNA \cite{Zhao2003DNA} and enzymes \cite{LiEnzyme}, representing one of the ultimate goals in the field}.
+Performance of such systems can, however, significantly degrade in the presence of additional secondary or multiple scattering from the local environment \cite{Badon2017MultipleMicroscopy,Yoon2020DeepMedia,Bar-Ziv1997LocalizedNanoscale}.
 In many systems of experimental interest, for example colloids or biological tissue, multiple scattering is unavoidable and must thus be accounted for in order to probe them accurately \cite{DWS88,Mosk2012ControllingMedia}.
 Multiple scattering effects however also afford a number of practical gains.
 For example, the inherent angular spread caused by scattering allows the diffraction limit to be overcome \cite{Choi2011}, whilst random optical speckle patterns have been shown to possess sensitivity to the properties of a single particle \cite{Berkovits1991,Nieuwenhuizen1993} in turn enabling their localisation \cite{Berkovits1990,denOuter:93}.
 Such potential advantages mean that engineering the photonic scattering environment in order to promote multiple scattering is frequently investigated.
 Generation of small regions in which the electric field intensity is much larger than the surrounding region, using for example, metallic nanoparticles near metal interfaces \cite{Huang2017Nanoparticle-on-mirrorEnhancement, Baumberg2019} or rough metal surfaces \cite{Cang2011ProbingImaging}, is a common example.
 Analyte particles in such `hotspots' in turn scatter more light thereby endowing sensors with a greater sensitivity \cite{Alonso-Gonzalez2012ResolvingSpots}.
 Similar hotspot mechanisms have been studied in the context of enhanced fluorescence and Raman scattering \cite{Cang2011ProbingImaging,Liu2014Three-DimensionalMatrix,Itoh2017One-dimensionalScattering}.
 Carefully designed nano-structured substrates have also received significant attention \cite{Stewart2008, Konopsky2018PhotonicPeak}, whereby coupling of different nanostructures can augment any perturbation upon addition of an analyte particle.
 Randomly distributed nanostructures are also known to give rise to a rich set of multiple scattering phenomena not seen in deterministic structures, such as Anderson localisation and long range correlations \cite{Segev2013,Maystre1994,Boguslawski2017,Berkovits1994}, which can aid single particle detection.
 In combination with the less stringent fabrication requirements, random sensors therefore represent a particularly promising platform for enhanced particle sensing.